Clerical celibacy: The Catholic Church today

 Celibacy is represented in the Catholic Church as having apostolic authority.
-Theologically, the Church desires to imitate the life of Jesus with regard to chastity and the sacrifice of married life for the "sake of the Kingdom" (Luke 18:28–30, Matthew 19:27–30; Mark 10:20–21), and to follow the example of Jesus Christ in being "married" to the Church, viewed by Catholicism and many Christian traditions as the "Bride of Christ".
-Also of importance are the teachings of St. Paul that chastity is the superior state of life, and his desire expressed in I Corinthians 7:7–8, "I would that all men were even as myself [celibate]—but every one has his proper gift from God; one after this manner, and another after that.
+Theologically, the church desires to imitate the life of Jesus with regard to chastity and the sacrifice of married life for the "sake of the Kingdom" (Luke 18:28–30, Matthew 19:27–30; Mark 10:20–21), and to follow the example of Jesus Christ in being "married" to the church, viewed by Catholicism and many Christian traditions as the "Bride of Christ".
+Also of importance are the teachings of Paul that chastity is the superior state of life, and his desire expressed in 1 Corinthians 7:7–8, "I would that all men were even as myself [celibate]—but every one has his proper gift from God; one after this manner, and another after that.
 But I say to the unmarried and the widows.
 It is good for them if they so continue, even as I."

-Practically speaking, the reasons for celibacy are given by the Apostle Paul in I Corinthians 7:7–8; 32–35: "But I would have you to be without solicitude.
+Practically speaking, the reasons for celibacy are given by the Apostle Paul in 1 Corinthians 7:7–8; 32–35: "But I would have you to be without solicitude.
 He that is without a wife is solicitous for the things that belong to the Lord, how he may please God.
 But he that is with a wife, is solicitous for the things of the world, how he may please his wife: and he is divided.
 And the unmarried woman and the virgin thinketh on the things of the Lord, that she may be holy both in body and spirit.
 But she that is married thinketh on the things of this world how she may please her husband.
 And this I speak for your profit, not to cast a snare upon you, but for that which is decent and which may give you power to attend upon the Lord without impediment."